neuraldevx/tildra/README.md

 *   **Web App:** Paste URLs or text for summarization.
 *   **Customizable:** Choose summary length and model preferences (future).
 *   **History:** Access your past summaries (future).
+*   **Resume Tailoring:** Generate a job-specific resume by providing a job description.

 ## Tech Stack